 We personally tested and reviewed the Family 1st system, so we can tell you that it gives you a lot of bang for the buck.
 As I said above, it uses Verizon’s cell towers to triangulate your position in an emergency (you don’t need to have Verizon service or even a landline to use this device).

 - Two-way voice – just press the button on the device to be connected to a customer care representative who will talk to you through the device (no phone needed!)

-- Your medical info, physician info, medications and emergency care instructions are stored on their system and made available to first responders in an emergency
+- Important information like your medical info, physician info, medications and emergency care instructions are stored on their system and made available to first responders in an emergency.

-- Can add up to 5 contacts to be notified if you have an emergency
+- Can add up to 5 emergency contacts to be notified.

-- NO contract!
-30 day money back guarantee.
-You only pay for the service time you have used
+- 30 day money back guarantee.
+You only pay for the service time you have used.